 Rotel does not recommend a particular brand of cable (read: speaker wire) or interconnect for use with its products (there isn't one that's "best"), but we can assist you with some basic pointers.
-This is really where your local dealer can be very helpful, as they have more experience with using different brands, as well as getting feedback on what their customers have had success with.
+Your local dealer can be very helpful, as they have more experience with using different brands, as well as getting feedback on what their customers have had success with.
 Of course, what one person thinks sounds best may not be what you think sounds best, so you may want to see whether or not you can get some cables on a "loaner" basis to try out.
-It is a very crowded field...there are a plethora of cable/interconnect manufacturers, each with their own philosophy on what makes good cable, each having their own price points, and each sounding different from the other.
+There are a plethora of cable/interconnect manufacturers, each with their own philosophy on what makes good cable, each having their own price points, and each sounding different from the other.

 Generally speaking, you should keep your cable/interconnect runs as short as practically possible.
 Speaker cable should be the same length to each speaker and at least 16 gauge.
 They should sport durable jackets, be well shielded, and employ high purity copper.
 Gold-plated connectors will prevent corrosion.
 When installing your cables, be sure the connections are snug.
 Keep power cords away from your interconnects, and separate digital and analog interconnects from each other.